Search engine is loading. Please wait…

 Choosing the right car for Canada

-Car type: Small economy cars are often around CAD 45 to CAD 90 per day, while compact SUVs and mid-size vehicles are commonly around CAD 70 to CAD 140 per day.
-Larger SUVs, 4x4 vehicles, and people carriers can cost CAD 120 to CAD 220 per day, especially in high-demand destinations.
+Car type: Small economy cars are often around CAD 45 to CAD 90 per day, while compact SUVs and mid-size cars are commonly around CAD 70 to CAD 140 per day.
+Larger SUVs, 4x4 vehicles, people carriers, and premium models can cost CAD 120 to CAD 220 per day, especially in busy tourist areas.

-Rental duration: Multi-day and weekly rentals often reduce the average daily rate.
-If you are planning a longer self-drive itinerary, a weekly booking can be better value than several short rentals.
+Rental duration: Weekly rentals can reduce the average daily rate.
+For longer itineraries, one continuous booking is often simpler and better value than several short rentals.

 Insurance and deposits: what to expect

-Always inspect the car carefully at pick-up and drop-off.
-Take photos or a short video of the bodywork, wheels, glass, and interior, and keep any fuel receipts if your booking requires a full-to-full return.
+At pick-up, inspect the car carefully and make sure existing damage is recorded.
+Take clear photos or a short video of the bodywork, wheels, windscreen, interior, fuel level, and mileage.
+Keep fuel receipts if your booking has a full-to-full fuel policy.

 Tolls and fuel in Canada

-Some Canadian toll roads, bridges, and tunnels use electronic billing, while many routes remain toll-free.
-If you use a toll route such as Ontario’s Highway 407 ETR in a rental car, the rental company may charge the toll later along with an administration fee, so it is worth checking the terms before you travel.
+Many roads in Canada are toll-free, but some toll roads, bridges, and tunnels use electronic billing.
+If you drive on a toll route such as Ontario’s Highway 407 ETR in a rental car, the rental company may charge the toll later, often with an administration fee.
+Check the toll policy before you travel.

-Petrol and diesel are widely available, and fuel is normally sold by the litre.
-Stations are easy to find in cities and along main corridors, but on remote routes through the Rockies, northern Ontario, Yukon, or Atlantic coastal stretches it is best to refuel early rather than wait for the next stop.
+Petrol and diesel are widely available, and fuel is sold by the litre.
+Stations are easy to find in cities and along main highways, but distances can be much longer in remote areas such as the Rockies, northern Ontario, Yukon, Labrador, and parts of Atlantic Canada.
+Refuel early rather than waiting until the tank is nearly empty.

 Driving tips in Canada